ted-love/Heston_Calibration/README.md

 Note: I am attempting to add a penalty to the calibration because the correlation of the S_vol and V_vol keeps tending to -1 (which is obviously an unreasonable result...)

 Errors: Sometimes there is an error in yahoo finance where if markets are closed, it will not return bid/ask option prices.
-If so, just adjust  and use "lastPrice" for the value of the options.
+If so, use "lastPrice" for the value of the options.